YuzuZensai/create-t3-turbo-prisma/README.md

 # There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

-# Push the Drizzle schema to the database
+# Push the Prisma schema to the database
 pnpm db:push
 ```